String attractors and bi-infinite words: Finite string attractors

-Finally, since $x$ labels an infinite walk on $\mathcal{G}_{n_1}(x)$, there exist a word $y$ and an integer $m$ such that $x = S^m\varphi(y)$.
+Since $x$ labels an infinite walk on $\mathcal{G}_{n_1}(x)$, there exist a word $y$ and an integer $m$ such that $x = S^m\varphi(y)$.
 Let us show that $y$ is Sturmian.
-Since $x$ is aperiodic is both directions, $y$ is as well.
-We show that $y$ has at most one right-special factor of each length, which implies that $p_y(n) = n+1$ for all $n$.
+Since $x$ is aperiodic, $y$ is as well.
+We show that $y$ has at most one left-special factor of each length, which implies that $p_y(n) = n+1$ for all $n$.